 Our ability to receive payment for coal sold and delivered depends on the continued creditworthiness of our customers.
 Some power plant owners may have credit ratings that are below investment grade.
 If the creditworthiness of our customers declines significantly, our $165 million accounts receivable securitization program and our business could be adversely affected.
-In addition, if a customer refuses to accept shipments of our coal for which they have an existing contractual obligation, our revenues will decrease and we may have to reduce production at our mines until our customer’s contractual obligations are honored.
+In addition, if customers refuse to accept shipments of our coal for which they have an existing contractual obligation, our revenues will decrease and we may have to reduce production at our mines until our customers' contractual obligations are honored.

 Disruption of rail, barge, overland conveyor and other systems that deliver CONSOL Energy’s coal, or an increase in transportation costs, could make CONSOL Energy’s coal less competitive.

 Coal producers depend upon rail, barge, trucking, overland conveyor and other systems to provide access to markets.
 Disruption of transportation services because of weather-related problems, strikes, lock-outs, breakdowns of locks and dams or other events could temporarily impair our ability to supply coal to customers and adversely affect our profitability.
 Transportation costs represent a significant portion of the delivered cost of coal and, as a result, the cost of delivery is a critical factor in a customer’s purchasing decision.
 Increases in transportation costs could make our coal less competitive.